AiTechEye/was/README.md

 in game programing, not in lua

-# lots of necessary changes are on the go, so dont use this is yet in projects, only testing / have fun
+# lots of necessary changes are on the go, so dont use this is in projects yet, only testing / have fun
+progress:
+[x] make procceses local
+[ ] digiline support
+[x] use own wire
+[x] mesecons support
+[x] pipeworks support
+[ ] make sure everything works
+[ ] make event system works

 ---